USCGC Aspen

 USCGC Aspen (WLB-208) is the eighth cutter in the Juniper-class 225 ft of seagoing buoy tenders.
-She is under the operational control of the Commander of the Eleventh U.S. Coast Guard District and is home-ported at Yerba Buena Island in San Francisco, California.
-Her primary area of responsibility is the coastal waters, river bars and high seas from the California–Oregon border to San Diego, California.
+She is under the operational control of the Commander of the Seventeenth U.S. Coast Guard District and is home-ported in Homer, Alaska.
+Her primary responsibility areas are Kachemak Bay of Cook Inlet to the Kuskokwim River in southwest Alaska and the high seas off south-central and southwest Alaska.
 Aspen conducts heavy lift aids-to-navigation operations, and law enforcement, homeland security, environmental pollution response, and search and rescue as directed.

 Construction and characteristics

 USCGC Aspen was built by the Marinette Marine Corporation in Wisconsin and launched on 21 April 2001.
 She has a length of 225 ft, a beam of 46 ft, and a draft of 13 ft.
-Aspen is propelled by two Caterpillar diesel engines rated at 3,100 horsepower, and has a top speed of 16 knots.
-She has a single controllable-pitch propeller, which along with bow and stern thrusters allow the ship to be maneuvered to set buoys close offshore and in restricted waters.
-A dynamic global positioning system coupled with machinery plant controls and a chart display and information system allow station-keeping of the ship within a five-meter accuracy of the planned position without human intervention.
-Aspen is also equipped with an oil-skimming system known as the Spilled Oil Recovery System (SORS) which is used in her mission of maritime environmental protection.
+Aspen is propelled by two Caterpillar diesel engines rated at 3,100 horsepower and has a top speed of 16 knots.
+She has a single controllable-pitch propeller, which, along with bow and stern thrusters, allows the ship to be maneuvered to set buoys close offshore and in restricted waters.
+A dynamic global positioning system coupled with machinery plant controls and a chart display and information system allows station-keeping of the ship within a five-meter accuracy of the planned position without human intervention.
+Aspen is also equipped with an oil-skimming system known as the Spilled Oil Recovery System (SORS), which is used in her mission of maritime environmental protection.
 The cutter has a 2,875 square foot buoy deck area with a crane used for servicing large ocean buoys.

 Mission

-USCGC Aspen is a seagoing buoy tender with her primary mission being the servicing of aids-to navigation buoys in her area of responsibility (AOR).
-She services over 100 navigation buoys in her AOR as well as several National Oceanic and Atmospheric Administration (NOAA) data collection buoys.
-Aspen's other missions include maritime law enforcement, homeland security, ensuring the security of ports and waterways, maritime environmental response, as well as search and rescue duties.
+USCGC Aspen is a seagoing buoy tender with her primary mission being the servicing of aids-to-navigation buoys in her area of responsibility (AOR).
+She services over 170 navigation buoys and beacons in her AOR as well as several National Oceanic and Atmospheric Administration (NOAA) data collection buoys.
+Aspen's other missions include maritime law enforcement, homeland security, ensuring the security of ports and waterways, maritime environmental response, and search and rescue duties.